ros2/design/articles/140_resource_names.md

 ##### Definition

-A resource name is made up of one or more tokens, delimited by forward slashes (`/`) i.e. using URL path style syntax.
+A resource name is made up of one or more tokens, delimited by forward slashes (`/`), and thus borrowing URI path syntax.

 Each token: